t-inamura/EmbodiedBrain/MirrorTherapy/Client/README.md

  rutime
  ../Release: OpenCV and OpenNI dynamic link library file(.dll) , SIGVerse config file(.ini) needed

- you can download from below:
+ You can download from below:
  SIGViewer-2.2.0 of SIGVerse-2.2.0
  <http://sigverse.org/sigverse/main/download/>
  Please install it as below: